UNINETTSigma2/documentation/training/material/2021-autumn/notes-day1.md

     - You can read more about [Slurm scripts here](https://documentation.sigma2.no/jobs/job_scripts.html)
     - Shortly - these are scripts which inform the cluster what command(s) shall be executed and what resources shall be used when it is being executed (memory, time, etc)

-- If the module we are intested is not in the module list, how is it posssible to call it?
+- If the module we are interested is not in the module list, how is it possible to call it?
     - The easiest way to proceed is to contact us at support@nris.no and we will help you with the specific software you require
     - but just to clarify: you meant that you would like a module and cannot find it in `module avail`?
         - yes that was what I meant, if it is not in the module avail - list?